What is NGO Registration?

 For organizations incorporated as companies with charitable objectives and prohibitions on profit distribution.

-Example: A group of professionals forming a Section 8 company to promote environmental conservation and sustainable development practices.
+Example: A group of professionals applying for Section 8 company registration do so with the motto to promote environmental conservation and sustainable development practices.

 4. Religious Endowments